What Are the Main Risks of Applying Artificial Intelligence in Recruitment?

 Ransier and the team at nTech know what it means to put words into action when it comes to building good client relationships and cultivating a culture of supplier engagement.

-Ransier recalls a time when he went the extra mile: “Three years into my staffing career, I earned an opportunity to manage payrolling, vendor compliance, and direct sourcing.
-Still, at nTech, I left the comfort of our office to work onsite with Owings Mills, Maryland, with one of our most highly-valued clients, CareFirst BlueCross BlueShield.”
+Three years into my staffing career, I earned an opportunity to manage a payroll outsourcing, agency of record, and direct-sourcing program.
+Still at nTech, I left the comfort of our office to work onsite in Owings Mills, Maryland with one of our most highly-valued clients, CareFirst BlueCross BlueShield.
+It was a scary experience.

-“I remember thinking, ‘Okay, let’s go.
-I got this.’”
-Ransier found he was right.
-“The clarity, timeline, and overall success of the initiative may not have been possible without the strength of my relationships on CareFirst’s External Labor Management Office team.
-I relayed the needs and proposed solutions along to nTech’s Human Resources and Accounting teams, and we all got to work.
-Not only did we successfully meet CareFirst’s needs, [but I also] have a great relationship with the subcontractor to this day.”
+I remember thinking, “Okay, let’s go.
+I got this.”
+The clarity, timeline, and overall success of the initiative may not have been possible without the strength of relationships on CareFirst’s “ELMO” (External Labor Management Office) team.
+I relayed the needs and proposed solution along to nTech’s Human Resources and Accounting teams, and we all got to work.

 With the team at nTech Workforce, companies are getting the most out of a staffing agency partnership, to ensure that their needs, concerns, and questions are met with active and ongoing engagement.